jvnte/covid-19-prediction-api/README.md

 ## Welcome to COVID-19 AutoML API

-An API that makes predictions for COVID-19 cases in Germany.
+An API that makes predictions for worldwide COVID-19 cases.
 The data is fetched using [pomber COVID-19 API](https://github.com/pomber/covid19) and [FastAPI](https://fastapi.tiangolo.com/) is used as web framework for building the API.
 There is also a small [Streamlit](https://www.streamlit.io/) dashboard that allows you to easily interact with the API.

 ## Currently implemented models

-The following models are currently implemented:
+The following models are currently implemented for univariate forecasting:

 - [AutoARIMA](https://www.sktime.org/en/latest/modules/auto_generated/sktime.forecasting.arima.AutoARIMA.html#sktime.forecasting.arima.AutoARIMA)
 - [Prophet](https://facebook.github.io/prophet/)